A Brief History of Network Technology

 Fiber Distributed Data Interface

 The fiber distributed data interface (FDDI) uses optical fiber to convey data transmission in a LAN.
 It offered speeds of up to 100 Mbit/s, blowing ARCNET out of the water.
 FDDI is a ring-based token network, but uses a protocol derived from the IEEE 802.4 token bus timed token protocol as opposed to the IEEE 802.5 protocol.
-The network can also cover a large range, extending up to 120 miles.
+The data network technology can also cover a large range, extending up to 120 miles.

 FDDI and its later cousin made of copper, CDDI, were popular in the 1990s, when Ethernet was still young and could only offer 10 Mbit/s.
 But most FDDI systems have been completely replaced by Ethernet since the introduction of the faster and less expensive Gigabit Ethernet in 1998.